Fred Cortes

-Fred Cortes (1921-1964) was a Filipino actor who was a favorite leading man of Lvn Pictures before World War II.
+Fred Cortes (October 21, 1921 – May 24, 1964) was a Filipino actor who was a favorite leading man of Lvn Pictures before World War II.

 Cortes film debut was under Lvn Pictures Nag-iisang Sangla.
 His second movie team-up was with another Lvn star Mila del Sol for Angelita.

 He made one movie under Excelsior Pictures with Arsenia Francisco, a love story movie Babalik ka Rin aka You Will Come back.

-In 1941 he made Ibong Adarna with Mila, in 1942 Nina Bonita again with Mila and 1943's Tia Juana.
+In 1941 he made Ibong Adarna with Mila, in 1942 Niña Bonita again with Mila and 1943's Tia Juana.

 His comeback role was in 1950's His Darkest Hour under Lebran Pictures.

-Osburn was married to actress Anita Linda.
-He died in 1964.
+Osburn was once married to actress Anita Linda but they separated 2 years later in their marriage.
+He had a son named Fred Cortes Jr. who is also an actor.
+He died at the age of 42 in 1964 after a brief illness.

 Early life

 Original name was Fred Louis Osburn; Cortes was his screen name.
 His Mother, Virginia Najera Sancho, married a soldier who served in the war.
 Cortes was the 4th child of 7, his older siblings being Henry, Richard, and Gertrude, and Gloria, Josephine, and Charles were his younger siblings.